 According to the newstribune.com, when asked by the media in a pre-draft meeting about his draft success in Seattle, McNamara replied:

-“Sometimes, you look at your system.
+"“I was taught a long time ago that you take the best player, whether it’s a pitcher or a position player,” he said.“Sometimes, you look at your system.
 We’re human.
 Of course, you look: ‘Hey, we could use some arms at the lower level,’ or, ‘We could use speed.’
 But you need to be careful.
 You don’t want to sidestep the best player out there and draft for need.
-We’ll take the best player, or the best pitcher, out there — whether it’s a high school or college player.”
+We’ll take the best player, or the best pitcher, out there — whether it’s a high school or college player.”"

 To preview this year’s draft, the Mariners have the sixth pick, but assuming free agent Kendrys Morales doesn’t sign elsewhere, they won’t choose again until the 74th overall pick, which closes the draft’s opening day.